CsBigDataHub/working-with-vim/pages/intro.md

 Yes, there are numerous ways to exit.
 I find using either `ZZ` or `:x` my preferred way because it will not change the file's modified time if no changes were made.

 Vim will try to protect you from yourself, if there are multiple files open with changes, it will not exit.
-You must explictly use one of the `!` commands or save the changes first.
+You must explicitly use one of the `!` commands or save the changes first.